I write about things I find interesting, and although I am not an expert, I have fun learning as I research. I hope you like the results!

 This is the tale of my journey from believer to sceptic.
 Please leave your comments at the bottom of the article, as your feedback is much valued.

-As a young boy of around three years old, I had an experience that set me on the path to research the paranormal and find out just what I had experienced all those years ago.
+As a young boy, around three years old, I had an experience that set me on the path to research the paranormal and find out just what I had experienced all those years ago.

 Although not far from the city of Stoke-on-Trent, the house was in a very isolated area, the wood behind, farmer's fields to the front and a single track lane leading to the main road about a mile distant, and in the other direction was a farm and a water treatment plant.